Find your favorite stands at the new incarnation of Chicago's legendary market-or discover what you've been missing all this time.

 C3 Churro Factory TRY IT Duh.
 The freshly fried churros at this blue truck are the thing to get.

-TRY IT Tortas ahogadas—bolillos (short baguettes) stuffed with skirt steak and pickled onions then drenched in red enchilada sauce
+A7, 8 Green House Steaks TRY ITTortas ahogadas—bolillos (short baguettes) stuffed with skirt steak and pickled onions then drenched in red enchilada sauce

 A9 Maxwell Street Market Polish & Burgers